emcuttsy/monoglot-anxiety/content/blog/pimsleur-danish-review.md

 I received a lot of reccomendations of the Pimsleur language programs from family members back when I was preparing to head to Denmark in 2019.
 So naturally, I picked up Pimsleur Danish 1, never finished it, and forgot about it until about a month ago when I found the little blue Pimsleur logo lurking in my app drawer.
 I had been focusing on German exclusively until then, but given what I'd paid for Pimsleur (too much, see below), my stinginess demanded that I give Danish another shot.

-**This is my honest review of Pimsleur Danish after following the course for 30 days.** And since I'm a nerd, I also worked through German 5 simultaneously to get a sense of how far Pimsleur could take my Danish if I stuck with it.
+**This is my honest Pimsleur Danish review after following the course for 30 days.** And since I'm a nerd, I also worked through German 5 simultaneously to get a sense of how far Pimsleur could take my Danish if I stuck with it.
 So while this review is about Pimlsuer Danish, it draws on what I learned about Pimsleur generally by skipping ahead in langauge I speak at a higher level than Pimsleur teaches.

-## Overview: Pimsleur Danish
+## Pimsleur Danish

 #### Rating: &#9733;&#9733;&#9733;&#9734;&#9734;